SvanBoxel/org-audit-action/README.md

       with:
         ## `organization` and `enterprise` are mutually exclusive
         enterprise: 'goodcorp'
-        ## repo, read:org, read:enteprise (if running with enterprise option)
+        ## repo, read:org, read:enterprise (if running with enterprise option)
         token: ${{ secrets.TOKEN }}
         ## issue is optional
         issue: true